rahmcoff/ESDocs/docs/room-editor/logic_props/skybox.md

 ### :small_orange_diamond:Type

 <div className="highlight-div">
-Procedural - generated skybox based on colors.
-6 Sided - created based on textures.
+Procedural - Generated skybox based on colors.<br>
+6 Sided - Created based on textures.
 </div>

 Use your own images or just color the sky by setting the color values.